 The most populous of all Australia’s regions and the fifth largest by area, New South Wales is home to eight ranked Australian universities.
 The cities of Wollongong, Newcastle and Armidale are each home to at least one of these, but the largest collection of internationally ranked universities in New South Wales is located in Sydney, the state’s capital and the world’s fourth best city for students according to this year’s QS Best Student Cities.
 Home to 20% of Australia’s entire population, Sydney offers iconic scenery, spotless beaches and plenty of open space.
 Two universities in Sydney, the University of Sydney and the University of New South Wales, are members of the prestigious Group of Eight (Go8), an assembly of leading research-intensive Australian universities.

 The top universities in New South Wales are:

-- University of New South Wales (ranked 52 in world; 5th in Australia)
+2. University of New South Wales (48th in the world; 5th in Australia)

-- University of Wollongong (ranked 276= in the world; 11th in Australia)
+5. University of Technology, Sydney (UTS, 264th in the world; 11th in Australia)

 Top universities in Victoria

 Although equal in size to the entirety of the UK, Victoria is actually Australia’s smallest state.
 Of its population of 5.8 million, 70% live in the city of Melbourne, a city which this year came second in the QS Best Student Cities ranking, ahead of London and beaten only by Paris.
 As well as world-class comedy, Melbourne offers a fine array of cuisine fit for any self-confessed foodie and enough major sporting events (such as the Grand Prix and the Australian Open) to keep the celebratory mood going all year round.
 Of Melbourne’s six internationally ranked universities, the University of Melbourne and Monash University are members of the Go8.
 To see how the University of Melbourne compares with Australia’s number one institution, the Australian National University (ANU), visit this article.